Take Action & Make Decisions

 Preparing for Postdocs & Faculty Careers

-If you’re interested in applying for faculty positions, it’s helpful to start preparing your written application materials a few months before positions are advertised in your discipline(s).
-Career Services can give you perspectives on how you can tailor your application to specific kinds of institutions and help you prepare to speak about your research and teaching in interviews.
-Once you are have received a job offer, we are also happy to guide you through negotiations.
+If you’re interested in applying for faculty positions, it’s helpful to start preparing your written application materials a few months before positions are advertised in your discipline.
+Career Services can give you perspectives on how to tailor your application to specific kinds of institutions and help you prepare to speak about your research and teaching in interviews.
 If you’re seeking postdoc positions, we can also help you in achieving that goal.
-Make an appointment with a Career Advisor via Handshake at any stage of your application process.
+Once you have received a job offer, we are happy to guide you through negotiations.
+We encourage you to attend our Faculty Job Search Prep Camp, held every August, to learn more about the application process.
+One-on-one advising appointments are available year-round.

 Timeline for Applying